 - Enter purchase order number.

-Step 2) In this step, we will post goods receipt against the purchase order.
+Step 2) Post goods receipt against the purchase order

 After saving the SAP screen by clicking save button, the material document will be posted.

 After posting the material document for Goods receipt against a purchase order, the next step is the quality result recording.